If there’s one experience that unites social work school students, it’s a feeling of chronic overwhelm.

 Maintaining boundaries in this fashion can help protect you against burnout, both as a student and as a fledgling social work professional.

-MSW teachers drill into us the importance of self-advocating.
+Our lecturers drill into us the importance of self-advocating.
 Social work school and your field placement present numerous opportunities in which you can hone this invaluable skill.

 If you require an extension on an assessment due date, ask for it.
 Your lecturer will likely be more than willing to accommodate your request.